-- 1. Log into your router management page (see "Access your router management page" on page 31). - 2.
-Click on Administrator, and click on File Sharing. - 3.
-Review the setting on Samba Server Information section.
+- 1. Log into your router management page (see "Access your router management page" on page 16). - 2.
+Click on the Advanced tab.

+3. Click on the USB section and click on Samba Server.

+4. Review the setting on Samba Server Information section.
 Click Apply to save settings